Last Updated on July 4, 2023 by Matt

 Unboxing and assembly

 The Dualtron Victor comes folded and safely stored in a typical, big cardboard box.
-Lots of styrofoam is placed inside to protect it, so damages upon delivery are almost never reported.
+Lots of styrofoam is placed inside to protect it, so damages upon delivery are rarely reported.

 Inside the box you will find: